samcn8/topas/README.md

-# Topas Chess by Sam Nelson
+# Topas by Sam Nelson

-Topas Chess is an open source UCI chess engine written in Rust with a focus on clean, readable code.
+Topas is an open source UCI chess engine written in Rust with a focus on clean, readable code.

-Benchmarking against Elo-limited games with Stockfish, Topas Chess is estimated to have an Elo between 2250 and 2300.
+Benchmarking against Elo-limited games with Stockfish, Topas is estimated to have an Elo around 2300.

 ## Overview

-Topas Chess is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.
+Topas is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.

-Note that Topas Chess is a command line program and does not contain a GUI; the only way to interact with it is via the Universal Chess Interface (UCI) protocol.
-It is recommended that users use their favorite UCI-speaking chess GUI to play against Topas Chess.
+Note that Topas is a command line program and does not contain a GUI; the only way to interact with it is via the Universal Chess Interface (UCI) protocol.
+It is recommended that users use their favorite UCI-speaking chess GUI to play against Topas.

 The following features are implemented:
  * Universal Chess Interface (UCI) support, described below